 Is Wilton Gregory A Cardinal

-Archbishop Gregory was named On October 25, 2020, by Pope Francis named one of thirteen new cardinals from around the world.
+Gregory was named On October 25, 2020, by Pope Francis among the thirteen new cardinals from around the world.
 Gregory was raised by Pope Francis to the College of Cardinals in a November 28, 2020 Consistory in Rome.

 Who Is Archbishop Gregory

-Archbishop Gregory is a prelate of the Catholic Church.
+Archbishop is a prelate of the Catholic Church.
 He is currently the Archbishop of Washington.